A flash flood on a Pennsylvania road claims 3 lives; 4 others, including a baby, are missing

 WASHINGTON CROSSING, Pa.
 (AP) — A sudden flash flood swamped a southeastern Pennsylvania road, sweeping several cars away and claiming at least three lives.
 Four other people, including a 9-month-old baby, remained missing, authorities said.

+In Pennsylvania, meanwhile, a sudden, torrential downpour turned deadly in Makefield Township.

-Tim Brewer, Upper Makefield's fire chief, told reporters that the area got about 6 1/2 to seven inches of rain (about 18 centimeters) in 45 minutes.
+Fire Chief Tim Brewer told reporters that the area got about 6 1/2 to seven inches of rain (about 18 centimeters) in 45 minutes.

 “In my 44 years, I've never seen anything like it,” he said.
 “When the water came up, it came up very swiftly.
 We do not think that anybody drove into it, that they were actively on that road when it happened.”

-There was “approximately four to five feet of water over the road,” he said.
 There were about 11 cars on the road at the time, and three were swept away.
+There was about four to five feet of water over the road, he said.

 Two women and a man, ranging in age from 40 to 60s, were found dead.
 Four people were missing, three females and a male.
-They ranged in age from nine months to 63.
+Among the missing was a 9-month-old baby.

 Brewer declined to identify the relationships of the victims but said “one family has been severely affected.”